picturesbyrobots/fxhash-webpack-boilerplate/README.md

 If you would like to test what multple projects look like(debugging iterations and the like) checkout out [http://localhost:8080/preview.html](http://localhost:8080/preview.html)

+### A NOTE ABOUT PREVIEW.HTML
+The preview uses a for loop to generate a series of iframes in a grid.
+Each one of these iFrames has index.html as a source.
+If your project is very heavy you could see some FPS tanking. you can reduce the number of iterations in `preview.html` or do something in your scripts to prevent animating if the parent window named preview or something else clever and brilliant. \0/

 ## Build

 ```sh